 Mérida is full of single women, there is also a healthy gay population, and apartments start at US$150 a month.
 There is an abundance of fixer-upper houses for sale at low prices, although US$50,000 may be unrealistically low.
 It is the safest place in Mexico, full of cultural offerings, and it’s easy to make friends through events at the English library.

 Nearby is the Gulf Coast, from Celestún to Dzilam de Bravo, where I know of many single women living on a budget.

-My sister, two dogs, and I live full time in Mexico, traveling from beach to beach every few months.
+My sister, two dogs, and I live full-time in Mexico, traveling from beach to beach every few months.
 We return to Mexico’s Bargain Coast (the Progresso area near Mérida) every year because of the friendly people, low prices, safety, convenient services, outstanding medical care, and variety of available day trips.

 And Álamos is not the only place where single women can integrate quickly.
 The area north of Manzanillo is also excellent for single women, but it is not cheap like the Mérida/Progresso coastal area.
-Mahahual, on the Caribbean coast in the far south, is an outstandingly friendly place with a bit younger crowd and fantastic restaurants.
+Mahahual, on the Caribbean coast in the far south, is an outstandingly friendly place with a bit of a younger crowd and fantastic restaurants.

 If you are a single woman on a budget, have no doubts that Mexico has many places and people to welcome you.

 I remember reading a New York Times article back in 2016 titled “Evictions by Armed Men Rattle a Mexican Tourist Paradise” about Tulum, Mexico.
 This has left me anxious to invest in property in Mexico, is this a common occurrence?

 To summarize the article, Mexican authorities have evicted a number of people from land they were occupying… some of whom had invested a lot of money in developing that land.
 This latest seizure and eviction involved 17 properties, including hotels, private homes, boutiques, and a beach club.